mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 over time.
 We really only want to add or remove a few packages at a time and it is far more efficient to only download the repo (if it has changed), make any changes to it then upload any required files followed by the changed database.
-With this we can also only download a single copy of the database, rather than both copies and manually create the symlinks.
+With this, we can also only download a single copy of the database, rather than both copies and manually create the symlinks.
 Note that we do not need the `--delete-removed` flag as the database files should always exist both locally and remotely.